 This tour includes all materials as well as snacks and drinks but does not include transfers from/to the meeting point.

 Lunch at Steaks by Luis

-This is a closed door asado experience shared with a small group, in an exclusive casona located in the heart of Palermo neighborhood.
+This is a closed-door Asado experience shared with a small group, in an exclusive Casona located in the heart of the Palermo neighbourhood.
 Transfers from/to the restaurant are not included.

-This is not your average steak experiences.
-While it is no secret that Argentine beef is beloved around the world, visitors to Buenos Aires do not always get the chance to experience an Argentine asado and its many rituals and traditions.
-You will be able to participate in a typical Argentine asado and feel like you’re at Luis’ home.
-While sitting around a big family table, you will have the chance to make new friends as well as you have the option to move freely at the restaurant to see the entire process if you desire to know more.
+This is not your average steak experience.
+While it is no secret that Argentine beef is beloved around the world, visitors to Buenos Aires do not always get the chance to experience an Argentine Asado and its many rituals and traditions.
+You will be able to participate in a typical Argentine Asado and feel like you’re at Luis’ home.
+While sitting around a big family table, you will have the chance to make new friends as well as the option to move freely at the restaurant to see the entire process if you desire to know more.

 Full Day Treasure Hunt

-After having a traditional city tour, at Day 4 you will unlock Buenos Aires’ character in a thrilling family experience.
-Find the treasure following an exciting route that will lead you to the landmarks while revealing a hidden and surprising city.
-Mingle with locals and make the most of your family´s diverse skills to pull off the creative tasks.
+After having a traditional city tour, on Day 4 you will unlock Buenos Aires’ character in a thrilling family experience.
+Find treasure by following an exciting route that will lead you to iconic landmarks while revealing the city’s hidden surprises.
+Mingle with locals and make the most of your family’s diverse skills to pull off the creative tasks.

 This tour does not include lunch and it is a full day experience lasting around 7 hours.